NJCVC – Frequently Asked Questions

 Click here to access details on filing a report with VAERS, Vaccine Adverse Events Reporting System.
 If you would like to speak with someone from NJCVC, please submit a QUESTION and someone will be in touch.
 We can help guide you.

+Our facebook page was taken down due to media censorship.
 The best way to stay up to date is to JOIN NJCVC.
-Your local representatives will make sure you stay informed.
 NJCVC does not utilize social media heavily.
 We feel strongly that we can be more effective by working to cultivate relationships and communication offline.

 “The Antibody Titer Law (Holly’s Law) (NJSA 26:2N-8- 11), passed on January 14, 2004, concerns vaccination of children with the Measles, Mumps, Rubella (MMR) vaccine.
 The law allows parents to seek testing to determine a child’s immunity to measles, mumps, and rubella, before receiving the second dose of the vaccine.”